mohammedasker/100-days-of-code/log.md

 **Thoughts**: Creating something that's random is fun.
 I have 4 more stages to go before posting a link to the game.

+### Day 17: June 27, 2019

+**Today's Progress**: started creating stage 1 of the game.

+**Thoughts**: I spend 15 minutes debugging error and the solution is fixing my typo - good.
+And now, I got a new error that won't allow my button to work.
+I think I got a lot of work to do.